ErinF10/CS-Trivia-Game/README.md

 # CS Trivia Game
-Repository for CISC 3140 trivia game
+Compete to earn the most points by answering 15 multiple choice questions of increasing difficulty!

-Link to the game: [play!](https://erinf10.github.io/CS-Trivia-Game/)
+Link to the game: [play now!](https://erinf10.github.io/CS-Trivia-Game/)